milesian/aop/README.md

 Also offers a simple "Dependency Component Query Oriented" that I found very useful to think/query the system in a component way :- in our component case is the same as straighforward way

 ####  ComponentMatcher
-This implementation  uses the system component-id to match using its component protocols.
+This implementation  uses the system component-id to match using its component protocols and the middleware fn to apply.

 Example using previous example will match both protocols: Database and Websocket, and therefore all their related fns.
 Previous matchers examples used protocols and fn-names to do their works, now we are at a high level, a component level.